February 3, 2016

 The full cost of a redundancy is the immediate financial pay-out and the loss of the employee’s skills and the future positive effect on the business.
 Judgement here is critical.
 If you judge a short lived slowdown, weigh up the full cost of redundancies verses other options to allow you to retain your employees.
 If you judge the slowdown will be more protracted and redundancy is inevitable, it may be better to reduce headcount sooner rather than later.
 Ongoing cost cutting and the uncertainty surrounding job security is likely to have a significant negative effect on morale and productivity.
 Making hard decisions upfront will allow you and the rest of your employees to get on with the business.

-Not only is consultation is a legal requirement in relation to redundancies and major workplace changes, including alterations to hours and restructuring of roles, but is also crucial to obtaining employee buy-in to the changes.
+Not only is consultation a legal requirement in relation to redundancies and major workplace changes, including alterations to hours and restructuring of roles, it is also crucial to obtaining employee buy-in to the changes.
 Consider who your key influencers are within the business and engage them early on in the process, so they can champion the change with you.
 To reduce the impact on the business and morale, be clear on timeframes and finalise the process as quickly as possible.
 Afterwards, consider taking steps to reassure the remaining staff about the future and to view this as a fresh start.

 The top tip for managing any business change amongst your staff is to seek advice.
 Our specialist advisers are on hand 24 hours a day, 7 days per week to guide you through any difficult scenarios.